 You'll probably have to bribe someone to help.
-You may offer your helper any ltem(s) you are currently carrying, or any number of the Treasure cards the monster has.
+You may offer your helper any Item(s) you are currently carrying, or any number of the Treasure cards the monster has.
 If you offer him part of the monster's Treasure, you must agree whether he picks first, or you pick first, or whatever.
 You may also offer to play any cards from your hand that you legally could, such as Go Up a Level cards, on your helper.

 The special abilities or vulnerabilities of the monster also apply to your helper, and vice versa.
-For instance, if a and he can Berserk and discard cards to add to his combat strength (but only once per combat, not once per monster).
-If you are facing Grendel and a Dwarf helps you, the monster's combat strength is reduced by 3 (unless you are also a Dwarf).
-But if you are facing Pluto and a Cleric helps you, he is able to use his Turn Undead ability to give bonuses to your side.
+For instance, if a Wizard helps you, and you still can't win, she can discard her whole hand to use her Charm Spell and discard the monster.
+If you are facing King Dox and a Professor helps you, King Dox's combat strength is increased by 4 for that fight (unless you are also a Professor)!